raspberrypilearning/getting-started-with-git/worksheet.md

 	cd snitch-sniffer
 	```

-1. Next, you can create a file to tell people what the project is about.
+1. Next, you can create a file that will tell people what the project is about.
 You can use any text editor to do this, but in this example `nano` is used to create a file called `README.md`.
 The `.md` extension stands for **Markdown**, which is a markup language.
 You can learn more about Markdown [here](https://daringfireball.net/projects/markdown/).

 	```bash